satishNunakana/php-mysql-phpmyadmin/README.md

 Folder structure as per my dockerfile and docker-compose : docker-example\moe-php-mysql-demo\www>

-if you face a problem like faild to build the project use:  docker rm -f $(docker ps -a -q) to remove all containers and
+if you face a problem like faild to build the project use:  docker rm -f $(docker ps -a -q) to remove all containers and  docker rmi $(docker images -a -q) for images